Pierce Mullen: Personal life

 Pierce Mullen was born on March 4, 1934, in Hastings, Nebraska to Neil Mullen and Ruth Pierce.
 Following his graduation at age 16 from St. Cecilia High School in Hastings, Mullen went on to study at St. Benedict College in Atchinson, Kansas.
 He completed his B.A. at Hastings College in 1957.
-A year later, in 1958, Mullen received his M.A. from University of Nebraska-Lincoln.
+A year later, in 1958, Mullen received his M.A. from the University of Nebraska.
 In 1964, Mullen earned his PhD in history from the University of California-Berkeley.
 Mullen served in the United States Air Force at the James Connally Air Force Base in Waco, Texas, where he worked as a military historian.
 He was honorably discharged in 1955.
 Mullen met his wife Margaret (Margie, née Montague) in 1957 when he was working as a seasonal ranger in Yellowstone National Park and she was working seasonally at the soda fountain at Fishing Bridge in her summer off from teaching middle school in Cut Bank, Montana.
 They were married in a private ceremony a year later in 1958 in Missoula, Montana, after which they moved to California where Mullen earned his PhD.